List of countries by federal system: Argentina

 Federalism in Argentina was the result of a long lasting debate and several civil wars after the May Revolution of 1810 and subsequently, the independence in 1816.
 There were several failed attempts to establish both unitary and federal governments.
 With the establishment of the first successful and current constitution in 1853, the debate was sealed and Argentina adopted a federal system.

 At that time there were still several territories under federal administration which have since acquired provincial status, the last being the province of Tierra del Fuego in 1990.
 The city of Buenos Aires was established as the seat of the federal government in 1853 and put under federal administration in 1880.
 It remained under direct control of the federal government until the 1994 constitutional amendment with which it acquired its present autonomous status which gives it a very similar degree of autonomy as the provinces.

 Canada

 In Canada the system of federalism is described by the division of powers between the federal parliament and the country's provincial governments.
-Under the Constitution Act (previously known as the British North America Act of 1867), specific powers of legislation are allotted.
+Under the Constitution Act, 1867 (previously known as the British North America Act 1867), specific powers of legislation are allotted.
 Section 91 of the constitution gives rise to federal authority for legislation, whereas section 92 gives rise to provincial powers.

 For matters not directly dealt with in the constitution, the federal government retains residual powers; however, conflicts between the two levels of government, relating to which level has legislative jurisdiction over various matters, have been a longstanding and evolving issue.
 Areas being contested include legislation with respect to regulation of the economy, taxation, and natural resources.